-Hand-Held Sprayers: Hand-held sprayers may be used for spot applications of HAVOC LV-Four in labeled crops.
+Hand-Held Sprayers: Hand-held sprayers may be used for spot applications of HAVOC LV-Six.
 Care should be taken to apply the spray uniformly and at a rate equivalent to a broadcast application.
-Application rates in the table are based on a treatment area of 1,000 sq. ft.
-Mix the amount of HAVOC LV-Four (fl oz or ml) corresponding to the desired broadcast rate in one (1) or more gallons of spray.
-To calculate the amount of HAVOC LV-Four required for larger areas, multiply the table value (fl oz or ml) by the number of thousands of sq ft of area to be treated.
-An area of 1000 sq ft is approximately 10.5 X 10.5 yards (strides) in size.
-To calculate the amount of HAVOC LV-Four required for a broadcast rate higher than those listed, use a multiple of the table value, for example, if a spot treatment requires the equivalent of an 8 pt per acre, use 2X the amount per gallon of spray required for the 4 pt/acre rate.
+Application rates in the table are based on the application rate for an area of 1,000 sg ft.
+Mix the amount of HAVOC LV-Six (fl oz or ml) corresponding to the desired broadcast rate in 1 to 3 gallons of spray.
+To calculate the amount of HAVOC LV-Six required for larger areas, multiply the table value (fl oz ml) by the thousands of sq ft to be treated.
+An area of 1000 sg ft is approximately 10.5 X 10.5 yards (strides) in size.